heegarthur/custom-ai/README.md

 Want to embed your custom AI FAQ on a website?
 Visit the [demo site](https://heegarthur.github.io/custom-ai/) to see an example.
+This demo has a really limited amount of data so it won't really work but you can so how it can look.

 ### How to create your own web version:
 1. Clone the repository or download these files: